plockaby/clone-push/README.md

     $ push -l
-    Available commands:
+    Subcommands:

-        archive      creates an archive for deployment
+      archive       create deployment archive
-        build        builds a copy of the project for testing and deployment clean        removes all built content
+      build         build the project
+      clean         remove all build artifacts
-        clone        deploys the project to clone
+      clone         deploy the project to clone
-        deploy       given a username, the path to an archive file, and the path on the remote host, untar the file on the remote hosts as the given user live         deploy the project locally or use "live:nickname" to deploy to a particular server test         run tests

-You can add more tasks in your project's `.pushrc` file like this:

-    from fabric.api import env, task, local

-    @task
-    def foo():
-        local("ls {}".format(env.release_dir))
+      live          deploy the project using "live nickname" to deploy to a particular host mostlyclean   remove most build artifacts
+      register      registers the task with dart if a .dartrc file is present test          run project tests

-You can also implement a subclassed version of one of the existing targets to override its functionality.
+You can implement a subclassed version of one of these tasks to override its functionality.
 Going the subclassed route is probably best because it ensures the enforcement of prerequisites for each target.

 An important note is that by default `push` only adds new files. `push` does not remove files from remote hosts that have been removed from your project.